-For every simulation, we seed the model with 50 individuals at a single location and iterate generations to reach equilibrium without harvesting or climate shift (more than sufficient based on initial tests).
-We then add harvesting pressure, allow the population to again reach equilibrium (generations), and finally add a changing climate by moving the viable patch with a certain velocity.
-After generations we calculate equilibrium biomass as the mean biomass of additional generationsFor all simulations, we use a Laplace dispersal kernel, kx-y= 12be-bx-y, which is a commonly used model of marine larval dispersal (Botsford et al. 2001) is not amenable to the analytical methods we use above.
+For every simulation, we seed the model with 50 individuals at a single location and iterate for 2000 generations to reach equilibrium without harvesting or climate shift (more than sufficient based on initial tests).
+We then add harvesting pressure, allow the population to again reach equilibrium (2000 generations), and finally add a changing climate by moving the viable patch with a certain velocity.
+After 6000 generations we calculate equilibrium biomass as the mean biomass of 2000 additional generations.
+Implementing protected areas makes the population abundance cycle, but averaging over 2000 generations is sufficient to erase the effects of periodicity in our results.
+If population abundance declines below 0.001, the population is considered extinct (i.e. abundance is 0).
+For all simulations, we use a Laplace dispersal kernel, kx-y= 12be-bx-y, which is a commonly used model of marine larval dispersal (Botsford et al. 2001) and which is not amenable to the analytical methods we use above.

 Results